tschellenbach/Stream-Framework/README.md

 [fashiolista_notification]: http://www.fashiolista.com/my_style/notification/

 To quickly make you acquinted with Feedly, we've included a Pinterest like example application.

-**What is a feed?**

-A feed is a stream of content which is created by people or subjects you follow.
-Feeds are also commonly called: Activity Streams, activity feeds, news streams.

 ## Using Feedly ##